Sugarloaf Mountain (Florida)

 Sugarloaf Mountain is the fifth-highest named point and the most prominent point in the U.S. state of Florida.
 At 312 ft above sea level it is also the highest point on the geographic Florida Peninsula.
-The hill is in Lake County, near the town of Clermont.
+The hill is in Lake County, near the city of Clermont.

 Geography

 Sugarloaf Mountain, located along the western shore of Lake Apopka in Lake County, Florida, is the northernmost named upland associated with the Lake Wales Ridge, a series of sand hills running south to Highlands County.
 The mountain, really a ridge with rolling dome-like peaks, rises abruptly from the surrounding flat terrain.
 Its prominence is thought to be 245 ft, with its highest peak having a local prominence of about 200 ft relative to the surrounding ridge.
 Sugarloaf Mountain's summit is the most prominent peak in the state, though it is about 10 percent lower than Florida's highest point, Britton Hill, which rises to 345 ft above sea level in the Florida Panhandle.

 Sugarloaf is more prominent than the most prominent hills in Louisiana or Delaware, two other low-lying states.